Roggebroodje/PortfolioRogierHetem/index.md

 ## Project 1: Where to bet?
 #### Where do you get the best odds if you would like to bet on your favourite boxing match? <br>
-In this webscraping project I compared the betting odds from four different websites.
+In this webscraping project I compared the betting odds from four different betting websites.
 I specifically looked at boxing events.
 I used selenium and bs4 to scrape the desired information from the different websites.
-Using three selfmade functions I paired the corresponding boxing events from the different websites.
-Then comparing the different odds and returning a data frame   <br>
+Using selfmade functions I paired the corresponding boxing events from the different websites.
+Then comparing the different odds and returning a table displaying all the upcoming boxing events with their best odds and on which website you can find these odds.  <br>

 The main packages I used were: bs4, selenium and pandas. <br>